 I’m still waiting for Judi’s view on that – we’re using snail mail as she doesn’t have a computer – but I’m sure that like me, she will see that our father’s infidelity belongs to the past and that we are very much the present.
 We’re finding out about each other, our partners, children and grandchildren, and although it is still early days, I am sure that we will meet before long.

-Judi even went to the trouble of sending me the original portrait photograph of our father in uniform, and it is the one you see here.
+Judi even went to the trouble of sending me the original portrait photograph of our father in uniform.

 He is film star handsome – not a description I apply to myself.
 But in 1949 he began to develop MS, which led to his early death just before his 44th birthday.